2022 Cochrane District municipal elections: Mayor

+Jacques Dorval was elected mayor of Opasatika by acclamation.

 Smooth Rock Falls

 Mayor

 The following were the results for mayor of Smooth Rock Falls.

 Timmins

 The following are the results for mayor and city council of Timmins.

 Mayor

 Kristin Murray was mayor of Timmins since being appointed in August 2022.
 The previous mayor, George Pirie was elected in the 2022 Ontario general election for the Progressive Conservative Party of Ontario on June 2, 2022.

 Timmins City Council

 In Wards 1 to 4, the councillor is elected through First-past-the-post voting, with each voter casting just one vote.
 About a thousand votes were cast in each, barring Ward 1, which was decided by acclamation.

 In Ward 5, the seats are filled through Plurality block voting with each voter casting up to four votes.
 With about four times the population of each of the other wards, Ward 5 saw 21,000 votes cast.

 Val Rita-Harty

 Mayor

 The following were the results for mayor of Val Rita-Harty.